iamjacob97/LEGENT/hazalyser/docs/hazalyser_user_manual.md

 # hazalyser User Manual

 ## 1. Introduction
 hazalyser is a hazard-analysis toolkit layered on the LEGENT simulator.
-It generates single-room environments configured for Environmental Survey Hazard Analysis (ESHA), captures scene imagery, and orchestrates large-language-model (LLM) assessments to classify hazards and record risk narratives.
+It generates single-room environments, captures scene imagery, and orchestrates large-language-model (LLM) assessments to classify hazards and record risk narratives.
 This manual explains how to install, configure, and operate the module.

 ## 2. Prerequisites
-- **LEGENT**: Install the base simulator and ensure you can launch environments.
-- **Python**: Version 3.10 (recommended) with `pip` available.
+- **Miniconda**: Install Miniconda and create a dedicated conda environment (see [LEGENT installation](https://docs.legent.ai/documentation/getting_started/installation/https://link-url-here.org)).
 - **LLM Access**: Optional but required for ESHA analysis.
 Obtain API keys for your preferred model and set environment variables see Section 4.3.
-- **PlantUML**: Optional for rendering the supplied diagrams in `docs/`.

 ## 3. Concepts
 - **SceneConfig**: Configuration object that captures room specification, subject assets, forced items, and ESHA framework information.